 Dropping Classes After the FADD

-- Students who completely withdraw or reduce their credits after the full semester FADD will not be required to return University Grants.
+- Students who completely withdraw or reduce their credits after the full semester FADD will not be required to return University Scholarships.

 - Students who reduce their credits after their FADD will not be required to return their Pell Grant as long as they participated in the course(s) they dropped.